ono-midori/ono-midori.github.io/techs/zguide.md

 #### Prototyping the State Flow

 Because each socket flow has its own little traps for the unwary, we will test them in real code one-by-one, rather than try to throw the whole lot into code in one go.
-When we’re happy with each flow, we can put them together into a full program.
-We’ll start with the state flow.
+When we're happy with each flow, we can put them together into a full program.
+We'll start with the state flow.

 ![](./pics/zmq/fig45.png)